 Australia has supported investments that boost private sector activity in agriculture, and improve the functioning of markets and agricultural value chains.
 Australia works with both public and private sector organisations from across Africa and Australia, including research bodies, agri-business, financial service providers and non-government organisations.

 Our assistance in the agricultural sector aligns with the African Union’s Comprehensive Africa Agricultural Development Program, which is an African owned and led initiative to boost agricultural productivity.

-The Australian aid program supports a number of other investments that contribute to progress in the agriculture sector, including Australia Awards and the Australia Africa Community Engagement Scheme (AACES).
-Australia is also a strong supporter of the Global Agriculture and Food Security Program (GAFSP) and AgResults, which support programs in Sub-Saharan Africa.
+The Australian aid program supports a number of other investments that contribute to progress in the agriculture sector, including the Global Agriculture and Food Security Program (GAFSP) and AgResults, which support programs in Sub-Saharan Africa.

 The Australian Centre for International Agricultural Research (ACIAR) supports agricultural productivity projects focusing on increasing agricultural productivity through farming systems intensification, diversification and improved market access.

 DFAT- CSIRO Africa Food Security Initiative

 Australia has been supporting enhanced agricultural productivity in Africa since 2010 through the national science agency, the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 In East Africa, CSIRO partners with the Biosciences eastern and central Africa (BecA) research hub in Nairobi.
 The partnership strengthens the capacity of the hub and of African scientists in using modern biosciences for food and nutritional security.
 Some of the projects undertaken by this partnership include promoting adoption and commercialisation of highly nutritious crops such as the vegetable and grain amaranth, addressing aflatoxin contamination in maize, developing vaccines and sustainable control strategies for livestock diseases.